cern-cta/CTA/common/semconv/README.md

 For example, the attribute key `transfer.direction` might have as a possible value `read`.

-- The attribute key variable would be `cta::semconv::kTransferDirection`.
+- The attribute key variable would be `cta::semconv::kCtaTransferDirection`.
-- The attribute value variable would be `cta::semconv::TransferDirectionValues::kRead`
+- The attribute value variable would be `cta::semconv::CtaTransferDirectionValues::kRead`